nominolo/scion/README.markdown

 Hacking
 =======

-The main repository for Scion is hosted on [Github].
+The main repository for Scion is hosted on [Github][gh].
 Get it via

     $ git clone git://github.com/nominolo/scion